natcap/invest.users-guide/source/urban_cooling_model.rst

 Data needs
 ==========

 * Workspace (required): Folder where model outputs will be written.
-Make sure that there is ample disk space, and write permissions are correct.
+Make sure that there is ample disk space and that write permissions are correct.

-* Suffix (optional): Text string that will be appended to the end of output file names, as "_Suffix".
-Use a Suffix to differentiate model runs, for example by providing a short name for each scenario.
-If a Suffix is not provided, or changed between model runs, the tool will overwrite previous results.
+* Results suffix (optional): Text string that will be appended to the end of output file names, as "_Suffix".
+Use a suffix to differentiate model runs, for example by providing a short name for each scenario.
+If a suffix is not provided, or is unchanged between model runs, the tool will overwrite previous results.

-* Land Cover Map (required): Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class.
-All values in this raster MUST have corresponding entries in the Land Cover Biophysical Table.
+* Land Cover Map (required): Raster of LULC for each pixel, where each unique integer represents a different LULC class.
+All values in this raster MUST have corresponding entries in the Biophysical Table.
 The model will use the resolution of this layer to resample all outputs.
-The resolution should be small enough to capture the effect of green areas in the landscape, although LULC categories can comprise a mix of vegetated and non-vegetated covers (e.g. "residential", which may have 30% canopy cover)
+The resolution should be small enough to capture the effect of green spaces in the landscape, although LULC categories can comprise a mix of vegetated and non-vegetated covers (e.g. "residential", which may have 30% canopy cover).

-* Biophysical Table (required): A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the Land Cover Map.
-All LULC classes in the Land Cover raster MUST have corresponding values in this table.
-Each row is a land use/land cover class and columns must be named and defined as follows:
+* Biophysical Table (required): A .csv (Comma Separated Values) table containing model information corresponding to each of the land use classes in the LULC.
+All classes in the LULC raster MUST have corresponding values in this table.
+Each row is an LULC class and columns must be named and defined as follows:

     * lucode: Required.
-Land use/land cover class code.
-LULC codes must match the 'value' column in the Land Cover Map raster and must be integer or floating point values, in consecutive order, and unique.
+LULC class code.
+Codes must match the 'value' column in the LULC raster and must be unique integer or floating point values, in consecutive order.
-    * Shade: a value between 0 and 1, representing the proportion of tree cover (0 for no tree; 1 for full tree cover with canopy ≥2m in height).
-Required if using the weighted factor approach to Cooling Coefficient calculations.
+    * Shade: A value between 0 and 1, representing the proportion of tree cover (0 for no tree; 1 for full tree cover with canopy ≥2m in height).
+Required if using the weighted factor approach to CC calculations.
     * Kc: Required.
 Crop coefficient, a value between 0 and 1 (see Allen et al. 1998).
-    * Albedo: a value between 0 and 1, representing the proportion of solar radiation directly reflected by the LULC class.
-Required if using the weighted factor approach to Cooling Coefficient calculations.
+    * Albedo: A value between 0 and 1, representing the proportion of solar radiation directly reflected by the LULC class.
+Required if using the weighted factor approach to CC calculations.
     * Green_area: Required.
-A value of either 0 or 1, 1 meaning that the LULC is counted as a green area (green areas >2ha have an additional cooling effect), and 0 meaning that the LULC is not counted as a green area.
+A value of either 0 or 1, 1 meaning that the LULC class qualifies as a green area (green areas >2ha have an additional cooling effect), and 0 meaning that the class is not counted as a green area.
     * Building_intensity: A floating-point value between 0 and 1.
 This is calculated by dividing the floor area by the land area, normalized between 0 and 1.
-Required if using the weighted factor approach to Cooling Coefficient calculations.
+Required if using the weighted factor approach to CC calculations.

-* Reference evapotranspiration: a raster representing reference evapotranspiration (units of millimeters) for the period of interest (could be a specific date or monthly values can be used as a proxy)
+* Reference Evapotranspiration: A raster representing reference evapotranspiration (units of millimeters) for the period of interest (could be a specific date or monthly values can be used as a proxy).

-* Areas of interest: polygon vector delineating areas of interest (city boundaries or neighborhoods boundaries).
-Results will be aggregated within each shape contained in this vector
+* Area of interest: Polygon vector delineating areas of interest (city boundaries or neighborhoods boundaries).
+Results will be aggregated within each shape contained in this vector.

-* Green Area Maximum Cooling Distance (:math:`d_{cool}`): Distance (in meters) over which large urban parks (>2ha) will have a cooling effect
+* Green Area Maximum Cooling Distance (:math:`d_{cool}`): Distance (in meters) over which large urban parks (>2ha) will have a cooling effect.

 * Baseline air temperature (:math:`T_{ref}`): Rural reference air temperature (where the urban heat island effect is not observed) for the period of interest.
 This could be nighttime or daytime temperature, for a specific date or an average over several days.
-The results will be given for the same period of interest).
+The results will be given for the same period of interest.

-* Magnitude of the UHI Effect (:math:`UHI_{max}`): Magnitude of the urban heat island effect, in degrees Celsius, i.e. the difference between the rural reference (baseline air) temperature and the maximum temperature observed in the city.
+* Magnitude of the UHI effect (:math:`UHI_{max}`): Magnitude of the UHI effect (in degC), i.e. the difference between the rural reference (baseline air) temperature and the maximum temperature observed in the city.

-* Air Temperature Maximum Blending Distance: Search radius (in meters) used in the moving average to account for air mixing (default value: 2000m)
+* Air Temperature Maximum Blending Distance: Search radius (in meters) used in the moving average to account for air mixing (default value: 500m).

-* Cooling capacity calculation method: Either "Weighted Factors" or "Building Intensity".
+* Cooling Capacity Calculation Method: Either "Weighted Factors" or "Building Intensity".
 The method selected here determines the predictor used for air temperature.
-If "Weighted Factors" is selected, the Cooling Capacity calculations will use the weighted factors for shade, albedo and ETI as a predictor for daytime temperatures.
-Alternatively, if "Building Intensity" is selected, building intensity will be used as a predictor for nighttime temperature instead of shade, albedo and ETI.
+If "Weighted Factors" is selected, the CC calculations will use the weighted factors for shade, albedo, and ETI as a predictor for daytime temperatures.
+Alternatively, if "Building Intensity" is selected, building intensity will be used as a predictor for nighttime temperature instead of shade, albedo, and ETI.

-* Building Footprints Vector (Required if doing energy savings valuation): vector with built infrastructure footprints.
-The attribute table must contain a column 'Type', with integers referencing the building type (e.g. 1=residential, 2=office, etc.)
+* Building Footprints (required if doing energy savings valuation): Vector with built infrastructure footprints.
+The attribute table must contain a column named 'Type', containing integers referencing the building type (e.g. 1 = residential, 2 = office, etc.).

-* Energy_consumption (Required if doing energy savings valuation): A .csv (Comma Separated Value) table containing information on energy consumption for each building type, in kWh/degC/:math:`m^2`.
+* Energy Consumption Table (required if doing energy savings valuation): A .csv (Comma Separated Values) table containing information on energy consumption for each building type, in kWh/degC/:math:`m^2`.
 The table must contain the following columns:

-    * "Type": building type defined in the vector above
+    * "Type": Building type defined in the vector above.
-    * "Consumption": energy consumption per building type, in kWh/degC/:math:`m^2`, where the :math:`m^2` refers to the area of the polygon footprint of the building in :math:`m^2`.
-This consumption value must be adjusted for the average number of stories that structures of this type will have.
+    * "Consumption": Energy consumption per building type, in kWh/degC/:math:`m^2`, where the :math:`m^2` refers to the area of the polygon footprint of the building in :math:`m^2`.
+This consumption value must be adjusted for the average number of stories for structures of this type.
-    * "RH" (optional): Average Relative Humidity [%] during the period of interest, which is used to calculate the wet bulb globe temperature for the work productivity module.
+    * "RH" (optional): Average relative humidity (%) during the period of interest, which is used to calculate the WBGT for the work productivity module.
     * "cost" (optional): The cost per kWh (:math:`\$/kWh`) of electricity for each building type.
 (Any monetary unit may be used in place of :math:`\$`.)
-If this column is provided in the Energy Consumption table, the ``energy_sav`` field in the output vector ``buildings_with_stats.shp`` will be in monetary units rather than kWh.
-This column is very likely to be the same for all building types.
+If this column is provided in the Energy Consumption Table, the ``energy_sav`` field of the output vector ``buildings_with_stats.shp`` will be in monetary units rather than in kWh.
+The values in this column are very likely to be the same for all building types.

-* Average relative humidity (0-100%) (Required if doing work productivity valuation): The average relative humidity (0-100%) over the time period of interest.
+* Average relative humidity (0-100%) (required if performing work productivity valuation): The average relative humidity (0-100%) over the time period of interest.

-* Cooling capacity: adjust shade weight.
-The relative weight to apply to shade when calculating the cooling index.
+* CC index Shade weight: The relative weight to apply to shade when calculating the CC index.
 Default value: 0.6.

-* Cooling capacity: adjust albedo weight.
-The relative weight to apply to albedo when calculating the cooling index.
+* CC index Albedo weight: The relative weight to apply to albedo when calculating the CC index.
 Default value: 0.2.

-* Cooling capacity: adjust evapotranspiration weight.
-The relative weight to apply to ETI when calculating the cooling index.
+* CC index Evapotranspiration weight: The relative weight to apply to ETI when calculating the CC index.
 Default value: 0.2.

 Interpreting outputs
 ====================

 The following is a short description of each of the outputs from the urban cooling model.
 Final results are found within the user defined Workspace specified for this model run.
-"Suffix" in the following file names refers to the optional user-defined Suffix input to the model.
-Parameter log: Each time the model is run, a text (.txt) file will be created in the Workspace.
-The file will list the parameter values and output messages for that run and will be named according to the service, the date and time.
+"Suffix" in the following file names refers to the optional user-defined suffix input to the model.
+Parameter log: Each time the model is run, a text (.txt) file is created in the Workspace.
+This file lists the parameter values and output messages for its run and are named according to the service, date, and time.
 When contacting NatCap about errors in a model run, please include the parameter log.

-* hm_[Suffix].tif: The calculated Heat Mitigation (HM) Index.
+* hm_[Suffix].tif: The calculated HMI.
-* uhi_results_[Suffix].shp: A copy of the input vector with areas of interest with the following additional fields:
+* uhi_results_[Suffix].shp: A copy of the input vector "Area of Interest" with the following additional fields:
-    * "avg_cc" - Average cooling capacity (CC) value (-)
+    * "avg_cc" - Average CC value (-).
-    * "avg_tmp_v" - Average temperature value (degrees centigrade)
+    * "avg_tmp_v" - Average temperature value (degC).
-    * "avg_tmp_an" - Average temperature anomaly (degrees centigrade)
+    * "avg_tmp_an" - Average temperature anomaly (degC).
-    * "avd_eng_cn" - (Optional) Avoided energy consumption ($)
+    * "avd_eng_cn" - (optional) Avoided energy consumption (kWh or $ if optional energy ``cost`` input column was provided in the Energy Consumption Table).
-    * "avg_wbgt_v" - (Optional) Average Wet Bulb Globe Temperature (WBGT) (degrees centigrade)
+    * "avg_wbgt_v" - (optional) Average WBGT (degC).
-    * "avg_ltls_v" - (Optional) Loss.light.work (%)
+    * "avg_ltls_v" - (optional) Light work productivity loss (%).
-    * "avg_hvls_v" - (Optional) Loss.heavy.work (%)
+    * "avg_hvls_v" - (optional) Heavy work productivity loss (%).
-* buildings_with_stats_[Suffix].shp: A copy of the input vector with buildings with the following additional fields
+* buildings_with_stats_[Suffix].shp: A copy of the input vector "Building Footprints" with the following additional fields:
-    * "energy_sav" - Energy savings value (kWh or monetary unit if optional energy ``cost`` input column is provided in the Energy Consumption CSV).
-Savings are relative to a theoretical scenario where the city contains NO natural areas nor green spaces; where CC = 0 for all landcover classes.
+    * "energy_sav" - Energy savings value (kWh or $ if optional energy ``cost`` input column was provided in the Energy Consumption Table).
+Savings are relative to a theoretical scenario where the city contains NO natural areas nor green spaces; where CC = 0 for all LULC classes.
-    * "mean_t_air" - Average temperature value in building (degrees centigrade)
+    * "mean_t_air" - Average temperature value in building (degC).

-In the intermediate folder, additional model outputs can be found:
+The intermediate folder contains additional model outputs:

-* cc_[Suffix].tif: raster with values of the cooling capacity (CC)
+* cc_[Suffix].tif: Raster of CC values.
-* T_air_[Suffix].tif: raster with estimated temperature values
+* T_air_[Suffix].tif: Raster of estimated air temperature values.
-* T_air_nomix_[Suffix].tif: raster with estimated temperature values prior to air mixing (i.e. before applying the moving average algorithm)
+* T_air_nomix_[Suffix].tif: Raster of estimated air temperature values prior to air mixing (i.e. before applying the moving average algorithm).
-* eti_[Suffix].tif: raster with values of actual evapotranspiration (reference evapotranspiration times crop coefficient Kc)
+* eti_[Suffix].tif: Raster of values of actual evapotranspiration (reference evapotranspiration times crop coefficient "Kc").
-* wbgt_[Suffix].tif: The calculated Wet Bulb Globe Temperature (WBGT)
+* wbgt_[Suffix].tif: Raster of the calculated WBGT.
 * reprojected_aoi_[Suffix].shp: The user-defined Area of Interest, reprojected to the Spatial Reference of the LULC.
 * reprojected_buildings_[Suffix].shp: The user-defined buildings vector, reprojected to the Spatial Reference of the LULC.